jordanschupbach/mixedcurve/vignettes/mc_1d/mc_1d.rmd

 ## Introduction
-This vignette demonstrates how to use the `mixedcurve` package to fit a Nadaraya-Watson kernel regression model to one-dimensional data.
+This vignette demonstrates how to use the `mixedcurve` package to fit a Nadaraya-Watson mixed-curve regression model to one-dimensional data.

 ## Example Usage
-Let's start by simulating some data according to a modified version of the doppler function to fit a Nadaraya-Watson curve kernel regression model to.
+Let's start by simulating some data according to a modified version of the doppler function to fit a Nadaraya-Watson mixed-curve regression model to.

 <!-- {{{ Simulate Data -->
 ```{r, fig.width=7, fig.height=5, dpi=600, out.width="700px", message=FALSE, warning=FALSE}